Connect, Collaborate, Create

-Vicky has achieved international recognition for her clinical work and research in the area of music therapy parent-child intervention and the impact of music early learning on family health and well-being.
+Vicky has achieved international recognition for her clinical work and research in the area of music therapy, parent-child intervention, and the impact of music early learning on family health and well-being.

 Under her leadership, Music Beat Australia is proud to be supporting the professional development of RMTs, as part of our ethos of ‘developing every day’ to match the needs of the families and communities we work with.